allegro/allegro.tech/_posts/2014-12-19-Designing-RESTful-API.md

 First of all, let's start with a little bit of theory.
 REST abbreviation stands for Representational State Transfer.
 It is a set of rules, good practices and constraints for designing APIs over HTTP protocol.
 The base term in discussed concept is a resource.
-A resource is an entity identified by an unique id.
+A resource is an entity identified by a unique ID.
 All operations are performed in context of this resource.
 Resources are reachable by URIs (Unified Resource identifiers).
 The transport protocol is HTTP (with all of its features in use).
 API responses allow navigating through system by providing hyperlinks ([HATEOAS (Hypermedia as the Engine of Application State)](http://spring.io/understanding/HATEOAS)).